stefanspringer1/Pipeline/README.md

 }
 ```

+### The size of step functions

+The body of a step function is encapsulated as a closure and is thus controlled by the pipeline framework.
+This means that the compiler may have difficulty applying type inference to complex but erroneous code within a step function, making it harder to generate a helpful error message in such cases.
+Furthermore, with very large functions, the corresponding macro expansion could potentially interfere with the editing process.

+It is generally recommended to avoid very large step functions.

 ### Outsourcing functionality into a new package

 The tree-like pattern of steps that you are able to use in a workflow is a natural starting point to outsource some functionality of your workflow into an external package.